danidee10/danidee10.github.io/_posts/2016-11-14-flask-by-example-7.markdown

 The expression must return `SQL` that would be used by flask-admin to sort the column properly, if you don't need the sorting you can just leave out the expression part.

-So this this case we're returning SQL that's similar to this:
+So in this case we're returning SQL that's similar to this:

 {% highlight sql %}
 SELECT sum(polls.vote_count) AS sum_1 FROM polls, topics WHERE polls.topic_id = topics.id
 {% endhighlight %}

-So with that information, flask-admin would be able to sort the total_vote_count column with it's total votes
+So with that information, flask-admin would be able to sort the Topics by the total number of votes they have.

 Don't forget to add this to the `TopicView` class in `admin.py`